 Michael Gove - 46 votes.

-On Monday 11 July Andrea Leadsome announced she was withdrawing her candicacy and was supporting Theresa May.
+On Monday 11 July Andrea Leadsom announced she was withdrawing her candicacy and was supporting Theresa May.
 David Cameron later announced that he would resign as Prime Minister on Wednesday 13 July following his last Prime Minister's Questions.
 Theresa May was confirmed as Prime Minister later that evening.